Pineapple Pork Chops

 Instructions

 - In a large plastic Ziploc bag mix together the drained pineapple juice, brown sugar, soy sauce, garlic powder, ginger powder and black pepper.
 Smush the bag with your hands to dissolve the sugar.
-Reserve 1/2 c. marinade and set aside for basting.
+Reserve 1/2 cup marinade and set aside for basting.

-- While pork is grilling place pineapple rings onto the grill and allow to cook until hot and the slices show grill marks then remove from grill.
+- While pork is grilling, place pineapple rings onto the grill and allow to cook until hot and the slices show grill marks then remove from grill.

 Tips